 Variances between actuarial funding estimates and actual experience may be material and any differences are generally to be funded by the participating members.
-Contributions to the Plan made during the year by the Hospital on behalf of its employees amounted to \$14.3 (2014 - \$13.8 million) and are included in salaries, wages and employee benefits expense in the statement of operations and change in net assets.
+Contributions to the Plan made during the year by the Hospital on behalf of its employees amounted to \$15.0 million (2015 - \$14.3 million) and are included in salaries, wages and employee benefits expense in the statement of operations and change in net assets.

 The Hospital's non-pension post-retirement benefit plans are comprised of medical, dental and life insurance coverage for certain groups of full-time employees who have retired from the Hospital and are between the ages of 55 and 65.
 Spouses of eligible retirees are covered by the plans.
-The most recent actuarial valuation of post-retirement benefits by Morneau Shepell was March 31, 2013 and was extrapolated forward to March 31, 2015.
+The most recent actuarial valuation of post-retirement benefits was March 31, 2016.